TriplyDB/Documentation/docs/yasgui/index.md

 path: "/docs/yasgui"
 ---

-This section explains the use of SPARQL in TriplyDB.
-It provides various advanced features for creating, sharing, and visualizing SPARQL queries and their results.
+This section explains the use of SPARQL via Yasgui.
+Yasgui provides various advanced features for creating, sharing, and visualizing SPARQL queries and their results.

-## Introduction

 ## SPARQL Editor